History of the Norwegian Lundehund

 What has six toes on each foot, is an amazing climber, and is great at stealing eggs?
-It’s the Norwegian Lundehund, also called the Puffin dog, an incredible dog breed from Norway.
+It’s the Norwegian Lundehund, also called the Puffin dog, is perhaps the most well-known among the dog breeds from Norway.
 This ancient breed is truly rare and unique, with a rich history that is worth exploring.

 A Viking’s Best Friend

 Far to the North, up in the Arctic Circle, are the Lofoten Islands.
 This archipelago is the homeland of the Lundehund.
 No one is certain how old the breed is, but archaeological evidence suggests that they developed in the early part of the second millennium.
 Research also points to the Norwegian Lundehund being a descent of a primeval dog species.

 The Norwegian Lundehund was an important part of life on the Lofoten Islands.
 These Spitz-type dogs were very important working animals.
 The name “Lundehund” means Puffin dog; the breed gained this name due to their ability to hunt and retrieve Puffins.
 The dogs’ unique anatomy, such as their extra toes, meant that they could scale cliffs or crawl into caves to the Puffins’ nest.
 Here they could snatch birds or eggs to bring back to their masters.